- Difficulty: Class I-II

 - Dates: Beginning of May – Mid September

-By the end of the Rafting 101 class, you’ll feel a sense of pride and accomplishment as you navigate the river with ease and skill.
-With your new knowledge and confidence, you’ll be ready to take on new challenges and explore the thrill of whitewater rafting.
+As the Rafting 101 class draws to a close, bask in a profound sense of pride and achievement, as you navigate the river with ease and expertise.
+Armed with newfound knowledge and confidence, you’ll be ready to embrace new challenges and embark on thrilling whitewater adventures.

 Absolutely!
 Our rafting 101 class is specifically designed for beginners who want to learn the basics of rafting and feel confident on class I and II rivers.